Peduel

+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 Founded in 1984 on state lands by a group of Orthodox Jewish Israelis from Yeshivat Har Etzion in Alon Shvut with help from Amana, the yishuv is now home to about 200 families.
-The town's name is symbolic and is derived from the bible: "And the ransomed of the Lord shall return, and come with singing unto Zion" (Isaiah 35,10 and 51,11).
+The town's name is symbolic and is derived from the bible: "And the ransomed of the Lord shall return, and come with singing unto Zion" (Isaiah 35:10 and 51:11).
 The word ransomed in Hebrew is "Pedui", and Pedu-el means "ransomed by God".

+On 25 March, during the 2026 Iran War, a large section of a variant of an Iranian Shahab-3 medium-range ballistic missile, identified as either a Emad or Ghadr-110, landed in a schoolyard in Peduel.

 Education

 There are many institutions located on the settlement: a nursery, three kindergartens, an elementary school, a talmud torah, and the combined pre-army and hesder Eretz Hatzvi yeshiva.